Angelo Buccarello: Work

-He opened centres for children of detainees in Amboditsiry, Andranobevava, Analamahitsy, Fenomanana, Anjiro, as well as for the most undernourished detainees of Androndra.
+Buccarello opened centres for children of detainees in Amboditsiry, Andranobevava, Analamahitsy, Fenomanana, Anjiro, as well as for the most undernourished detainees of Androndra.

 After 32 years in Madagascar, of which 20 in Antananarivo, he was elected and named general Counsellor of the Trinitarian Order, in July 2001, in Rome.

 He was later named President of the Trinitarian International Solidarity, an organism with the aim of liberation.

 Decorations

 In December 1996, Fr.
 Angelo received the prize for Human Rights from the French President Jacques Chirac.

-He was named member of the Commission Nationale Malgache for Human Rights, and was decorated Knight and Officer of the Ordre National Malgache.
+Buccarello was named member of the Commission Nationale Malgache for Human Rights, and was decorated Knight and Officer of the Ordre National Malgache.

-His great exploit: Madagascar was the only country in the world which, on the occasion of the Jubilee Year 2000, year of reconciliation and of debt remission, freed some 3,000 prisoners, as a gesture of clemency, thanks to the faith and tenacity of Fr.
-Angelo and of the group Rêve 2000 which he had formed, as well as the good response of the Bishops and of the Government.
+His exploit: Madagascar was the only country in the world which, on the occasion of the Jubilee Year 2000, year of reconciliation and of debt remission, freed some 3,000 prisoners, as a gesture of clemency, thanks to the faith and tenacity of Fr.
+Angelo and of the group Rêve 2000 which he had formed, as well as the response of the Bishops and of the Government.